 API Requests - How Much Do You Need?

-The truth is that there is no standardized formula which could be applied for every case.
-It depends on the number of products, orders and customers, frequency of requests and a dozen of other factors.
-So, in each concrete situation there will be another answer.
-However, to make it more clear for you, we created a small model that includes more or less standard store with a certain amount of entities and calculated average number of API requests that this shop will perform per month.
+The truth is that there is no standardized formula that could be applied for every case.
+It depends on the number of products, orders and customers, frequency of requests and a dozen other factors.
+So, in each concrete situation, there will be another answer.
+However, to make it more clear for you, we created a small model that includes a more or less standard store with a certain amount of entities and calculated average number of API requests that this shop will perform per month.

 In case if you would like to use our Event-like System, for instance, to track new orders and update order statuses, it will take 1 request per order and order status + approximately 100 requests per day for real-time monitoring your client’s store in order to find out if there were any changes.
 As a result you will get 198 requests per day * 30 days = 7 440 requests per month for a single store.
 Add 240 requests that you need to transfer already existing data and you will get 7 680 requests for the first month.

 So, now you can easily calculate how much client’s stores do you have and how much API requests they will perform monthly.
 As a result, you can choose the best pricing plan for your integration with API2Cart.
 So, don’t hesitate and contact API2Cart Team in order to start expanding your market right now!